mougiakouel/QGIS-Training-Manual/basic_map/symbology.rst

 |basic| |L3| Exercise: Changing colors
 -------------------------------------------------------------------------------

-Using the random palette automatically assigned when loading the layers, your current map is probably not easy to read.
-It would be preferable to assign your own choice of colors and symbols.

 To change a layer's symbology, open its :guilabel:`Layer Properties`.
 This is done by right-clicking on the layer in the Layers list, and then selecting the menu item :guilabel:`Properties` in the menu that appears.
 Let's begin by